 Network Share | Full / No access |

-AccessPatrol allows you to prevent specific files from being transferred to external devices based on their name or extension.
+AccessPatrol allows you to prevent specific files from being transferred to external devices based on their filename or file extension.

-By default AccessPatrol’s Block File Extensions feature will not apply these restrictions to devices that have been added to the Allow List.
+By default AccessPatrolโs Block File Transfers feature will not apply these restrictions to devices that have been added to the Allow List.

-If you would like to prevent your users from using USB ports for mass storage without blocking keyboards, mice, and other desired USB devices you can do that with AccessPatrol.
+If you would like to disable USB ports for mass storage only (e.g. without blocking keyboards, mice, and other desired USB devices) you can do that with AccessPatrolโs USB drive blocking feature.
+With this method you can also disable USB for specific user while allowing them for others.

-By default AccessPatrol distinguishes between USB storage devices and peripherals such as keyboards and mice.
-It also provides granular control over other peripheral devices such as external hard drives, SD Cards, Scanners, and Printers.
+By default, when disabling USB ports with AccessPatrol it will distinguish between USB mass storage devices and other peripherals such as keyboards and mice.
+It also provides granular control over other portable storage devices such as external hard drives, SD Cards, and mobile phones.

 After following these steps you will be blocking USB mass storage devices while still allowing keyboards and mice to function.

-With AccessPatrol’s Allowed List you can block all USB devices except specific company USB devices.
+With AccessPatrolโs Allowed List you can disable USB ports while still allowing specific authorized USB devices.

-Administrators can use AccessPatrol’s Device Allowed List to establish a whitelist of devices that their end-users can use on company devices.
+Administrators can use AccessPatrolโs Device Allowed List to establish a list of devices that their end-users can use on company devices, even when USB ports are disabled.

 You can choose to allow devices by the following identifiers:

 Device whitelisting is configured on a per-folder basis.
-Devices that are added to the allowed list will apply to any computers that are in the specified folder.
-AccessPatrol’s allowed list supports USBs, External Hard drives, Imaging devices, and portable devices.
+Devices that are added to the allowed list for a given folder will apply to any computers that are in the specified folder.
+AccessPatrolโs allowed list supports USBs, External Hard drives, Imaging devices, and portable devices.

 Note: Allowing a device by serial number is fully compatible with Windows 10.
 For Windows 7 or 8, some newer models of USB devices may not support this feature.
 Instead of allowing by serial number, it will allow all devices from the same vendor and model.